panglesd/slipshow/docs/syntax.rst

 - ``theme``, for selecting a theme.
 Accepts a string: either ``"default"``, ``"vanier"`` or a path to a file.

-- ``css_links`` for adding css files to the presentation.
+- ``css`` for adding css files to the presentation.
 Accepts a space-separated list of paths.
 Spaces in path are not possible yet.

 - ``dimension`` for defining the dimension of the presentation.
 Accepts a string, either ``"4:3"`` (``1440x1080``, the default), ``"16:9"``